-Empiricism: Test all assumptions through experiments, continuous revision and falsification.
+The Principle of Empiricism: Test all assumptions through experimentation and continuous revision.

-Accountability: Respond when something is needed, do what you agreed to and take ownership for the course of the organization.
+Respond when something is needed, do what you agreed to do, and take ownership for the course of the organization.

 A driver is a person’s or a group's motive for responding to a specific situation.